BjornFJohansson/seguid_calculator/README.md

 Both sequences are understood to describe the same vector.
 The sequences are both, 4882 bp, but the GenBank sequence starts and ends with `GAAC...TATA` and the Forsburg lab sequence with `ACGC...TAGA`.

-The two screenshots below show that the dcSEGUID checksums are identical, which proves that the two sequences describe the same double stranded circular DNA molecule.
+The two screenshots below show that the cdSEGUID checksums are identical, which proves that the two sequences describe the same double stranded circular DNA molecule.

 #### Genbank sequence for `pFA6a-GFPS65T-kanMX6`